openownership/bods-dev-handbook/translations.md

 Translations may not be available for the latest English text because translation happens in batches when the source files are stable (not under active development).

-When changes to the docs, schema or codelists that are [in scope for translation](#scope-of-translation-work) are merged into the `main` branch, these changes should be pushed to Transifex right away, so that translations can be brought up to date as soon as translators are available.
+When changes to the docs, schema or codelists that are [in scope for translation](#scope-of-translation-work) are merged into the `main` branch, and a phase of translation is set to begin, these changes should be pushed to teh BODS-main project on Transifex.

 The steps to do this are: